Chlorophytum (Chiorophytum comosum) belongs to the most popular and most unassuming decorative leaf plants.

 Another breeding option with rosettes allows you to separate the young bush from the main plant immediately, but before planting you need to develop its root system.
 To do this, the young plant must be put in water, and when the roots grow several centimeters, it can be planted in the soil.

 The way of reproduction of the chlorophytum flower by children is the simplest, but not all plant varieties produce side shoots with ready-made bushes.
 For example, curly chlorophytum in nature propagates by seed.
 The method of growing a new flower from seeds is quite laborious and inefficient, since they have low germination rates (maximum 40%), but you can try to do it.

 Before sowing, seeds are soaked for 24 hours and sown directly on moist soil, then covered with a film.
 This should be done in the spring, and the soil should consist of sand and peat.
 Periodically, the container with the seedlings needs to be aired, and the soil surface should be sprayed with water.
 After about a month and a half, the seeds begin to germinate, and when each new plant grows 2-3 new leaves, they can be planted in separate containers.

 Planting and caring for chlorophytum seedlings at home (with video)

-Another plant propagation method is that during transplantation the shrub of an adult plant is divided into parts.
-This method of planting chlorophytum is quite simple, and by providing care for the seedlings, you can soon get a few adult plants.
-In addition, it is an effective method of updating the old plant.
+Another method of plant propagation is that during transplantation, the bush of an adult plant is divided into parts.
+This method of planting chlorophytum is quite simple, and providing care for the seedlings, you can soon get several adult plants.
+In addition, this is an effective method of updating an old plant.